Fishing Season: Spring

 Water Flow Data

 The river is open to fishing from the headwaters in the Jackson/ Wisdom to the confluence with the Beaverhead and Jefferson rivers.
-Flows are currently dropping with the colder temperatures this last week.
-With the warmer day temperatures this weekend and beginning of this week the river might begin to swing up in terms of flows.
+Flows are steadily dropping but, may begin to rise with warmer temperatures this week.

 Streamer fishing and nymphing are the best techniques at this time.
 There may be some chances at dry fly fishing with midge, blue- winged olive, and march brown patterns.
 Skwalas are around in the middle and lower parts of the river.